-If a Member's coverage with Molina terminates during a hospital stay, all services received after their termination of eligibility are not Covered Services, unless Law or federal program requirements mandate otherwise...
+When a Member's coverage with Molina terminates during a hospital stay, Molina will continue to cover services through discharge, unless Law or federal program requirements mandate otherwise.

 Inpatient/concurrent review

 Molina performs concurrent inpatient review to ensure medical necessity of ongoing inpatient services, adequate progress of treatment and development of appropriate discharge plans.
 Performing these functions requires timely clinical information updates from inpatient facilities.
 Molina will request updated clinical records from inpatient facilities at regular intervals during a Member's inpatient stay.
 Molina requires that requested clinical information updates be received by Molina from the inpatient facility within 24 hours of the request.
 Failure to provide timely clinical information updates may result in a denial of authorization for the remainder of the inpatient stay dependent on the Provider contract terms and agreements.